Kraus is King: High-order Completely Positive and Trace Preserving (CPTP) Low Rank Method for the Lindblad Master Equation: Numerical Examples

 \section{Numerical Examples}

 We now present numerical examples illustrating the features of the new schemes.
 We denote by IF the scheme based on (\ref{eq:RKCP1}) with the flow operator $U(\cdot)$ approximated by matrix exponentiation.
 We denote by IF-LR and IF-LR-T the low rank implementation of the scheme based on (\ref{eq:RKCP1}) with the flow operator $U(\cdot)$ approximated by matrix exponentiation and the flow operator $U(\cdot)$ approximated by a Taylor series expansion, respectively.
-For all the results in this section we use the Butcher Tableau in (\ref{eq:RKCP1}) corresponding to the classic fourth order accurate Runge-Kutta method.
+For all the results in this section we use the Butcher Tableau in (\ref{eq:RKCP1}) corresponding to the classic fourth order accurate Runge-Kutta method. {Note that we prefer to use non-dimensionalized quantities but that in order to repeat the numerical experiment in \cite{riesch2019analyzing} we adopt their notation, which includes physical units.}